pleerock/ngx-popover/README.md

 # ng2-popover

 Simple popover control for your angular2 applications using bootstrap3.
 Does not depend of jquery.
-If you want to use it without bootstrap - simply create proper css classes.
+If you don't want to use it without bootstrap - simply create proper css classes.
 Please star a project if you liked it, or create an issue if you have problems with it.

 ![angular 2 popover](https://raw.githubusercontent.com/pleerock/ng2-popover/master/resources/popover-example.png)